elizg/employee-management-system/README.md

 - List Employee information

 The EMS should also be able to keep track of all the departments in the company and which employees are within them.
-As with Employees, Departments should also be able to:
+As with Employees, the EMS should also be able to:
 - Add new Departments
 - Update Department information
 - Remove Departments